humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 ### Content Migration

 Before the domain(s) are pointed to the Altis servers, a content migration should be performed to ensure the right content is loaded on the site when the domain is made active.
-We recommend scheduling a migration sometime during the week when there is more support coverage rather than on weekends.
+We recommend scheduling a migration on a weekday when there is more support coverage, rather than on weekends.
 Exceptions may be made on an ad-hoc basis.

-We ask for a two week lead time on support around migrations so we can ensure the team is on hand and prepared to support the process.
+If you are migrating from an existing WordPress site that has a lot of data, the Altis Support team can assist with the migration process (e.g. running migration scripts and synchronizing uploads to the server).
+We ask that you contact Altis Support at least one month in advance if you need support for your migration.

 When the most updated data has been imported into the database, a search-and-replace action should be performed so all the database entries that contain the URL of the site have been updated to the _correct_ URL.
 This can be done in the Altis Dashboard by either opening an SSH connection to the Sandbox Server or running a command on the WP CLI tab.